theorlbooth/Music-Worldwide/README.md

 ### Play buttons [Challenge]
 On the Charts page the play/pause buttons gave us more trouble than we expected; for ex. all changing from play to pause when one was clicked, not stopping to play once one had been clicked, or needing various clicks to start or to stop.

-We still have a know bug remaining with these buttons (see "Known bugs" section), but we resolved most of our issues by using a local vairable and some JS DOM techniques.
+We still have a known bug remaining with these buttons (see "Known bugs" section), but we resolved most of our issues by using a local variable and some JS DOM techniques.

 ```
 import pauseButton from '../images/pause.png'